HewlettPackard/terraform-provider-oneview/docs/r/server_hardware.html.markdown

 * `server_profile_uri` - URI of a server profile assigned to this server hardware

 * `uuid` - Universally Unique ID (UUID) of the server hardware.

+* `initial_scope_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
+It is meaningful at resource creation time, during resource update, and it is included on resource retrieval as well.